A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Bayesian Hierarchical Model PINNs (BHM-PINNs)

 \subsubsection{Mean}

-The mean process $\bm{\mu}_t$ can accommodate covariates or other ``fixed effects''; e.g., $\bm{\mu}_t = \bm{X}_t \bm{\beta}_t$, where $\bm{X}_t$ is an $n \times q$ covariate matrix with potentially time-varying covariates, and $\bm{\beta}_t$ is a $q$-dimensional vector (that may be time varying).
-In this case, we would specify a prior distribution $[\bm{\beta}_t]$ (which depends on the problem).
-We use the term ``covariates'' quite loosely here, and note that $\bm{X}_t$ this term can accommodate seasonality, temporal trends, one hot encoding, exogenous covariate effects, etc. In some cases, one may not need this term in the model, or it might not depend on time (e.g., it might represent a simple constant offset).
+The process mean $\bm{\mu}_t$ can accommodate covariates or other ``fixed effects''; e.g., $\bm{\mu}_t = \bm{X}_t \bm{\beta}_t$, where $\bm{X}_t$ is an $n \times q$ covariate matrix with potentially time-varying covariates, and $\bm{\beta}_t$ is a $q$-dimensional vector (that may be time varying).
+In this case, we would specify a prior distribution $[\bm{\beta}_t]$ (which depends on the application; e.g., see the simulation example in the next section).
+We use the term ``covariates'' quite loosely here, and note that $\bm{X}_t$ can accommodate seasonality, temporal trends, one hot encoding, exogenous covariate effects, etc. In some cases, one may not need this term in the model, or it might not depend on time (e.g., it could represent a simple constant offset).